Black hole evaporation and semiclassical thin shell collapse: Thin shell dynamics

-Evaluating the derivative of $X$ over $\lambda$ we have
+Evaluating the derivative of $X$ over $\lambda$, we have

-As a result the gap decreases only until $X\approx \epsilon_*$ \cite{kmy:13,ho:16a,bmt-1}, where \be \epsilon_*:=2\frac{dr_\sg}{dU}r_\sg=8M|M_U|. \ee
+As a result, the gap decreases only until $X\approx \epsilon_*$ \cite{kmy:13,ho:16a,bmt-1}, where \be \epsilon_* \vcentcolon= 2\frac{dr_\sg}{dU}r_\sg=8M|M_U|. \ee

-However, horizon avoidance comes with a price.
-The shell sheds its rest mass and becomes null in finite proper time.
-It was demonstrated in \cite{cuwy:18} for the outgoing Vaidya metric and in \cite{mnt} for a general metric of Eq.~\eqref{efret} with $h(u,r)<+\infty$ and a general evaporation law.
-While the rest mass {$m=4\pi \sigma R^2$} becomes zero for a finite value of $R>r_\sg>0$, for a macroscopic shell only a negligible fraction of the gravitational mass is lost up to the transition, i.e.\ $r_\sg\approx r_\sg(0)=\mathrm{const}$.
-Fig.~\ref{gap-ur} illustrates this process for the Page-like evaporation law \be \frac{dr_\sg}{du}=-\frac{\alpha}{r_\sg^2}. \ee
+However, horizon avoidance comes with a price: the shell sheds its rest mass and becomes null in finite proper time.
+This was demonstrated in Ref.\ \cite{cuwy:18} for the outgoing Vaidya metric and in Ref.\ \cite{mnt} for a general metric of the form of Eq.~\eqref{efret} with $h(u,r)<+\infty$ and a general evaporation law.
+While the rest mass {$m=4\pi \sigma R^2$} becomes zero for a finite value of $R>r_\sg>0$, for a macroscopic shell, only a negligible fraction of the gravitational mass is lost up to the transition, i.e., $r_\sg\approx r_\sg(0)=\mathrm{const}$.
+Figure \ref{gap-ur} illustrates this process for the Page-like evaporation law \be \frac{dr_\sg}{du}=-\frac{\kappa}{r_\sg^2}. \ee